-17 With the trustee's consent, the relevant participating employer may back-date the commencement of an additional member's membership for any period the employer thinks fit.
+18 With the trustee's consent, the employer-sponsor (or the relevant participating employer) may back-date the commencement of an additional member's membership for any period the employer thinks fit.
 Unless the employer decides otherwise with the agreement of the trustee, that additional period will count as a period of membership.